 Overall Rating: 0.5/5 Stars

-For other reviews of NES video games both good and bad, check out NintendoLegend.com.
+For other detailed reviews of NES games both awesome and awful, check out NintendoLegend.com.